 PV is an important part of a compensation plan, as all commissions and bonuses are calculated based on the PV accumulated by a distributor.
 It is particularly critical in fast-moving industries like health and wellness and beauty, where product volume directly drives earnings and rank advancement.

 Across industries, accurately tracking PV and automating commission calculations is what keeps a compensation plan running fairly.
-MLM solutions for all industries ensure this is handled seamlessly, regardless of the sector or compensation structure in place.
+Our MLM Industry Solutions ensure these processes are handled seamlessly, regardless of the sector or compensation structure in place.

 Types of Personal Volume (PV) in MLM